kakaroto/Beyond20/docs/faq.md

 ### My HP from D&D Beyond doesn't synchronize to my tokens

-The HP syncing needs to be enabled in your settings (see [first question](#can-beyond20-do-insert-specific-feature)) and the character name in D&D Beyond must match the character name in Roll 20 or FVTT.
+The HP syncing needs to be enabled in your settings (see [first question](#can-beyond20-do-insert-specific-feature)) and the character name in D&D Beyond must match the character name in Roll 20 or Foundry VTT.
 This also applies to creatures you have in Extras, such as a Beast companion or a familiar.

 If you do not have a character sheet in Roll20, that's ok, simly create a new Character, set its name and save, in the character sheet tab, if it asks you how you want to create the character select "Edit Sheet directly" and set its HP and temp HP values to any value (0 for example).
 That should fix it.
 The next time you update the HP on your character in D&D Beyond (or if you reload the character sheet), the HP should sync back to the character sheet in Roll20.